avieth/reactive-dom/README.md

 Once this part of the `Widget` is described, it can't be changed; the children container `f` is locked away inside the `Widget` constructor.
-But we can still augment a `Widget` with style, attributes, properties, take DOM events, and alter its input/output using the `Profunctor` interface.
-What's more, if it's an `OpenWidget` (its tag is unconstrained), then we can "horizontally compose"
+But we can still augment a `Widget` with style, attributes, properties, take DOM events, and alter its input/output purely using the `Profunctor` interface.
+What's more, if it's an `OpenWidget` (its tag is unconstrained), then we can "horizontally compose" it:
-it:

 ```Haskell
 -- Concatenate the children of the two Widgets.